hunglvosu/hunglvosu.github.io/Publications.md

   <li>Next, we consider the GENERAL-dynamic setting, and  design an MM algorithm with a total runtime of $O(K)$ and constant worst-case recourse.
 We achieve this result via a 1-revocable algorithm, which may remove just one edge per update step.
 As argued above, an irrevocable algorithm with such a runtime is not likely to exist.</li>
   <li>Finally, back to the BASIC-dynamic setting, we present an algorithm with a total runtime of $O(K)$, which provides an $(\frac{e}{e-1})$-approximation to the MCM.
 To this end, we build on the classic "ranking" online algorithm by Karp et al. [STOC'90]. </li>
   </ul>

-  Beyond the concrete results, our work draws connections between the areas of dynamic graph algorithms and online algorithms, and it proposes several open questions that seem to be overlooked thus far.
+  Beyond the concrete results, our work draws connections between the areas of dynamic graph algorithms and online algorithms, and it proposes several open questions that seem to be overlooked thus far. <br>
   </font>
   </details>